laytreynolds/MySQLChallenge/World.md

 # MySQLChallenge - World Completed

 Question 1:
-    SELECT COUNT(name) FROM city WHERE CountryCode='USA';
+    SELECT COUNT(name) AS CitiesInUSA FROM city WHERE CountryCode='USA';

 Question 2:
-    SELECT Population, LifeExpectancy FROM country WHERE Name='Argentina';
+    SELECT name, Population, LifeExpectancy FROM country WHERE Name='Argentina';

 Question 3:
-    SELECT Name FROM country WHERE LifeExpectancy IS NOT NULL ORDER BY LifeExpectancy DESC LIMIT 1;
+    SELECT Name AS HighestLifeExpectancy FROM country WHERE LifeExpectancy IS NOT NULL ORDER BY LifeExpectancy DESC LIMIT 1;

 Question 4:
-    SELECT a.name FROM city a JOIN country b ON ID=Capital WHERE (b.name='Spain');
+    SELECT a.name AS CapitalOfSpain FROM city a JOIN country b ON ID=Capital WHERE (b.name='Spain');

 Question 5:
-    SELECT a.language FROM CountryLanguage a JOIN Country b ON Code=Countrycode WHERE (b.region='Southeast Asia');
+    SELECT DISTINCT a.language AS SeAsiaLanguages FROM CountryLanguage a JOIN Country b ON Code=Countrycode WHERE (b.region='Southeast Asia');

 Question 6:
-    SELECT name FROM city WHERE name LIKE 'F%' LIMIT 25;
+    SELECT name AS Top25FCities FROM city WHERE name LIKE 'F%' LIMIT 25;

 Question 7:
-    SELECT COUNT(a.name) FROM city a JOIN country b ON Code=CountryCode WHERE (code='CHN');
+    SELECT COUNT(a.name) AS CitiesInChina FROM city a JOIN country b ON Code=CountryCode WHERE (code='CHN');

 Question 8:
-    SELECT population FROM country WHERE population > 1 ORDER BY population LIMIT 1;
+    SELECT Name, Population FROM country WHERE population > 1 ORDER BY population ASC LIMIT 1;

 Question 9:
-    SELECT COUNT(name) FROM country;
+    SELECT COUNT(name) AS Countries FROM country;

 Question 10;
     SELECT name FROM country ORDER BY SurfaceArea DESC LIMIT 10;